-Current land use is livestock grazing.
-The land capability for agriculture scores range from 5.2 (improved grassland)) on the lower ground to 6.3 (rough grazing) on the upper ground.
+Current land use is livestock grazing with the land capability for agriculture score indicating 6.3 (rough grazing)

-The land capability for forestry scores range from F3 (good flexibility for trees) on the lower ground rising through F5 (Limited flexibility for trees) to areas of F6 (Very limited flexibility for trees) on the upper reaches.
+The land capability for forestry scores range from F3 (good flexibility for trees), F5 (Limited flexibility for trees) to areas of F6 (Very limited flexibility for trees) on the upper reaches.

-The good growth of coniferous and broadleaved trees in adjoining woods suggests that the land should allow the establishment of a wide range of conifers and broadleaved species, and that the land is very capable of producing timber in the medium-long term.
+The good growth of coniferous and broadleaved trees in adjoining woods suggests that the land should allow the establishment of certain conifers and broadleaved species, and that the land is very capable of producing timber in the medium-long term.
 This is supported by the ESC analysis results below.